-Name of Pupil:
+Name of Pupil: Form:

-Date of Birth: Form:
+Dates of proposed absence: From: Total days requested: Total days -

-Dates of proposed absence: From: To:
+Parent/Carer full name:

-Total days requested:
+Parent/Carer full name:

-Parent/Carer full name: Date of Birth:
+Address:

-Parent/Carer full name: Date of Birth:
+Addless

-Address
+Signature of Parent/Carer

-Signature of Parent/Carer Date:
+Signature of Palentroaren

-Signature of Parent/Carer Date:
+Signature of Parent/Carer

-Parents or carers who take their children on holiday we notice of up to £120 (per parent, per child) if paid with £60 if paid within 21 days.
+Parents or carers who take their children on holiday without permission risk a fixed penalty notice of up to £120 (per parent, per child) if paid within 28 days.
+This amount can be reduced £60 if paid within 21 days. l to

 Reason for leave of absence:

 For office use only:

-Attendance (current academic year):
+Attendance (current academic year): (previous academic year):

 Parent/Carer(s) informed by letter?
 Yes/No Date:

 Authorised: Yes/No Headteacher: Date: